Policy and Concept

 Environmental Management of Office Buildings

-In the Commercial Properties Department, we have formulated an environmental execution plan based on a high awareness of energy conservation with consideration to the issue of climate change and strive daily in energysaving activities.
-We actively adopt environmental energysaving technologies in the development of new buildings for the purpose of building environmentally-friendly buildings praised by society.
-In existing buildings, we promote energy savings from an operational perspective in addition to systematically updating energy-saving equipment.
+In the Office Buildings Department, we have formulated an environmental execution plan based on a high awareness of energy conservation with consideration to the issue of climate change and strive daily in energy-saving activities.
+We actively adopt environmental energy-saving technologies in the development of new buildings for the purpose of building environmentally-friendly buildings praised by society.
+In existing buildings, we promote energy savings by strategically renewing the buildings with energysaving equipment in addition to efforts to save energy from an operational perspective and reduce the environmental impact with the help of tenants.

-Moreover, in the reduction of energy consumption, we have defined unit consumption based on floor area as an indicator and set 1% unit reduction every year on average over five years as a target in accordance with the Act on the Rational Use of Energy.
+Moreover, in the reduction of energy consumption, we have defined unit consumption based on floor area as an indicator and set 1% unit reduction every year on average over five years as a target in accordance with the Act on the Rational Use of Energy (per unit basis also applies to GHG emissions)

 - *Act on the Rational Use of Energy